JASYTIONLINE/3302-cmpa-repo/content/03-lifecycle/4-monitoring-and-controlling-process-group.md

 ####     Monitoring and Controlling
 ![[mandc.jpg|300]]

-*Monitoring & Controlling measures performance against baselines and applies change control to steer outcomes toward objectives.*
+*Monitoring & Controlling measures performance against baselines and applies change control to steer outcomes toward objectives.
+No Project Plan is ever Fire and Forget, it requires constant monitoring and controlling to achieve success *

 ---